Cerura vinula: Description

 Cerura vinula has a wingspan of 58 mm to 75 mm – the males are slightly smaller.
 The head, thorax, and body of these moths are very fluffy, with a cat-like appearance (hence the common English name puss moth).
 The antennæ are bipectinated.
 They have white or yellowish-gray forewings crossed by several wave-like dark lines.
 The hindwings are light gray or whitish in the males, while in the females they are suffused with blackish but almost transparent.
 The body is whitish gray, with the dorsal abdomen banded in black.

 The caterpillars grow to about 80 mm long.
-In its last stage they are bright light green and have a blackish-brown or purplish-brown dorsal pattern outlined in white or yellowish.
-Young caterpillars are completely black.
-The abdomen ends in a tail fork with two long dark-colored tips bearing red extendable flagellae.
+They are at first completely black and moult to light green with a dark dorsal pattern outlined in white or yellow.
+They also develop a tail fork with two long dark-colored tips bearing red extendable flagellae.
 The chrysalis is reddish brown, enclosed in a hard cocoon attached to the host plant.